Quantum Computing

 Article title : Superconducting quantum computing

-"Superconducting quantum computing is a branch of solid state physics and quantum computing that implements superconducting electronic circuits using superconducting..."
+"quantum computing is a branch of quantum computing and solid state physics that implements superconducting electronic circuits as qubits in a quantum..."

 Article title : Timeline of quantum computing and communication